catherineweiss/BikeNYC/README.md

 ## To Do
 First Priority (DUE end of day Friday) (By end of day Friday, our program should be running!)
 - (COMPLETE --> Fred merged all into main)
-- Ruthie: divide into packages
+- (COMPLETE) Ruthie: divide into packages
 - (COMPLETE) Fred: have tourNY.java call citibike
-- Ruthie: have tourNY.java call foursquare
+- (COMPLETE) Ruthie: have tourNY.java call foursquare
 - (COMPLETE) Fred: return closest bike station as a Location object
 - (COMPLETE) Fred: fill in JPanels
 - (COMPLETE) Catherine: finish getMap method